AugurProject/augur/docs/deploy-dev.md

 ## Dockerfile

-The dockerfile in augur repository hosts augur client in two ways; port 8001 hosts the build directory via nginx and port 80 is a pass through to the IPFS gateway internal port 8080.
+The dockerfile in augur repository hosts augur client in two ways; port 80 hosts the build directory via nginx and port 8001 is a pass through to the IPFS gateway.

 ___